 But that’s not all… all operators of HGV and PCV vehicles must also be CPC certified.

-CPC training is designed to prepare all drivers for their theory and practical test, providing them with the skills and knowledge they need to become a competent, well rounded driver.
+CPC training courses are designed to prepare all drivers for their theory and practical test, providing them with the skills and knowledge they need to become a competent, well-rounded driver.
 It is these tests and training that create the CPC qualification.

 Here’s a brief overview of what you can expect to cover during the course:

 - How to operate the safety controls of a vehicle, whilst minimising wear and tear

 - Learn about the brakes and retarder